For those living with sleep apnea, achieving a good night’s rest can be a challenge.

-It’s only natural to wonder what your other alternatives are, so in this article, we’ll share helpful information about dental (oral) appliances for sleep apnea, discuss the pros and cons of these devices, and answer some common questions we get when it comes time to choose the right solution for this condition.
+In this article, we’ll share helpful information about oral appliances for sleep apnea, discuss the pros and cons of these devices, and answer some common questions that come up when considering them.

 What is Obstructive Sleep Apnea?

 Obstructive Sleep Apnea1 – or OSA – is a disorder in which your throat muscles relax to a point where they close off your air supply.
 This causes you to repeatedly stop breathing while asleep1 .